-Every child has the right to an education.
-But many students with special needs in BC are being denied this right.
+Every child has the right to an education and to have equitable access to it.
+However, many students with disabilities or who require additional support in BC are being denied this right.

 Too many are not welcomed at their local schools, excluded from regular classes, sent home due to a lack of staffing or support or traumatized by restraint and seclusion.